Skip to main content

 Co-organisers from MSO and TP as well as TP student facilitators posing on stage at the end of the hackathon.

-Over the months of July and August 2024, the 5 shortlisted teams refined their game concepts and levelled up their game prototypes through the use of 3D printers, as well as wood working and laser cutting stations at TP’s Makerspace+ facilities.
+Over the months of July and August 2024, the 5 shortlisted teams refined their game concepts and levelled up their game prototypes through the use of 3D printers, wood working and laser cutting machines at TP’s Makerspace+ facilities.

 On 31 August 2024, the teams presented their refined prototypes to the judges.